 There are instances where you can unknowingly reset the SOL on a debt by admitting to the debt or making a partial payment.

 There are also instances where the tolling on the SOL is paused due to the move you mention you made.
-With the SOL of 4 years on open accounts (credit cards) in CA and 5 years KY, I find it unlikely the SOL can be established as still an active concern, and I doubt you will be sued.
+With the SOL of 4 years on open accounts (credit cards) in California, and 5 years Kentucky, I find it unlikely the SOL can be established as still an active concern, and I doubt you will be sued.
 If you were sued, I would encourage you to connect with a consumer law attorney and discuss the situation at that time.
 In fact, I want you to be aware of a few things that may lead to you contacting an attorney with debt collection violation experience.

 Debt collectors should follow up phone calls with a collection letter.

 This collection letter will give you the address you need for the agency in order to send them a cease communication letter.
 It does not have to be a fancy or long letter.
 Just be sure it states that you dispute the debt and you demand that the collector cease communicating with you in any way.
 This means this particular collector should not be attempting to contact you again.
 Be sure to send the letter certified mail return receipt in order to get the green card back that proves the collection firm received it.
 If collection attempts by the same collection agency continue after that, you should connect with an attorney with collection violation experience and discuss how he or she may be able to assist you.
 Many attorneys with experience in this area of law will not charge you a retainer or request any fees from you if they represent you in this situation.
 They work your case on contingency, where if they are to be paid, it will be by the other side.

 If you continue to receive calls on this debt by this, or any other collector, I would encourage you to reach out to an attorney.
 If you reply in the comment section below with your zip code I will find the closest attorney who practices in this area of law and post contact information for them in reply.